Find Cherry Blossoms in NYC: Cherry Blossom Festivals and Where to See the Blooms

 Central Park – Upper West Side

-Central Park is a great place to view cherry blossoms and have a picnic (not allowed at Brooklyn Botanic Garden), plus visit the Central Park Zoo, a destination playground, or a museum.
+Central Park is a great place to view cherry blossoms and have a picnic, plus visit the Central Park Zoo, a destination playground, or a museum.
 Some of the best cherry blossom viewing sites are on the bridle path at 90th Street, the East Drive at 66th Street, the east side of the boathouse at 74th Street, and Cherry Hill, mid-park at 72nd Street just west of Bethesda Terrace.
+Be sure to bookmark the Central Park Conservancy's Cherry Blossom Tracker to perfectly time your visit.

-Coming in at triple the size of Central Park, many people don't know that Pelham Bay Park is the city's largest park.
+Coming in at triple the size of Central Park, many people don't know Pelham Bay Park is the city's largest park.
 The space features a lovely collection of Yoshino cherry blossoms; head to the City Island Bridge to find them.
-Just over the bridge lies City Island–a mini-getaway complete with museums, Orchard Beach, and delicious seafood restaurants.
+Just over the bridge lies City Island—a mini-getaway complete with museums, ice cream, and delicious seafood restaurants.

-RELATED: 25 Spectacular Spring Day Trips Near NYC for Families
+RELATED: 28 Spectacular Spring Day Trips near NYC for Families

-Visit the Queens Botanical Garden Cherry Circle.
+Visit the Queens Botanical Garden's Cherry Circle.
 Photo courtesy of the garden

 Best Places to See Cherry Blossoms in Queens